Zod

 })

-With the asObjectType register, we can add more data to the object, such as description, deprecationReason, extensions and so on.
+With the asObjectType register, we can add more metadata to the object, such as description, deprecationReason, extensions and so on.

 import { asObjectType } from "@gqloom/zod"